OAB-PG/ipay-groovy-integration/src/main/groovy/com/oab/pg/Readme.md

 - **Encryption/Decryption Issues**: Ensure the encryption key matches the settings required by the gateway.
 - **Connection Issues**: Verify that the `paymentUrl` is accessible.
 Use tools like `curl` to test connectivity.
 - **Invalid Response/Error Handling**: Ensure `responseURL` and `errorURL` are set to accessible endpoints to handle payment results effectively.

----

-This README provides a detailed guide for setting up, configuring, and running the **OabiPayScriptApp** with **PaymentPayload**.
-Let me know if further adjustments are needed!